 - Real-life job requirement: “Ability to manage a heavy workload and prioritise multiple projects.
 Flexible to adapt quickly to changing priorities within a very dynamic environment, work under pressure, solve problems and deliver on required timelines.”

 - What they’re looking for: Someone who can deliver on time

 It’s one thing to know your design craft, and how to fulfil a client brief.
-It’s another to actually do it within a tight timeframe.
+It’s another thing actually to do it within a tight timeframe.

-Managing tight deadlines in a real-world studio environment is something that’s easy to promise, but difficult to actually do; even experienced designers can struggle.
+Managing tight deadlines in a real-world studio environment is easy to promise, but difficult to do; even experienced designers can struggle.
 So how can you persuade a recruiter that you have the right stuff?